When it comes to optimizing your digestion, it's all about improving your body's ability to absorb and utilize the nutrients from the foods you eat.

-When I first started making changes to my diet and lifestyle, I didn't see a drastic improvement in the complexion of my skin until I focused on the foods I was eating + optimizing my digestion.
+When I started making changes to my diet and lifestyle, I didn't see a drastic improvement in the complexion of my skin until I focused on the foods I was eating + optimizing my digestion.

 EAT MORE FIBER

-Eating enough fiber from fruits and vegetables every single day is crucial for maintaining good digestive health.
+Eating enough fiber from fruits and vegetables daily is crucial for maintaining good digestive health.
 Whole grains, legumes, nuts, ground flax, chia seeds, and healthy fats like avocados are all great options.

 SOAK YOUR WHOLE GRAINS, BEANS, NUTS AND SEEDS

 This is an important step that you shouldn't skip, because this toxin interferes with the absorption of important vitamins and minerals, like zinc, magnesium, iron and calcium.

 MOVE YOUR BODY